StriderLiu/PokemonGo/README.md

 The Dataset we worked on is very new, which is only around 2 months old.
 There are few references we can use.
 We would like to be one of a few pioneers to explore Pokémon data.
 And hope our project can be a good resource for others.

-To speed up the application, we save the ML models in the /resources/models directory and each time a user requests for a prediction, the saved model will be applied.
+To speed up the application, we save the ML models in the /resources/models directory and each time a user requests for a prediction, the stored model will be applied.

 ## Algorithms and Accuracy